 East Coast Shellfish Growers Association

-Florida.
-We estimate that 1300 East Coast farms produce $80 million worth of oysters, clams, scallops and mussels
+We estimate that 1300 East Coast farms produce over $80 million worth of oysters, clams, scallops and mussels

 annually.
-The economic impact of shellfish farms is significant in many coastal communities.
+The economic impact of shellfish farms is significant in many rural communities.
 Shellfish farming is

 widely recognized as sustainable and our growers are applauded for being strong environmental stewards.
 The

-development of shellfish farming fosters economic growth while helping the environment.
-Consumer demand is strong
+development of shellfish farming provides jobs and economic development while helping the environment.
+Many

-for our products and many states are experiencing rapid growth in shellfish aquaculture.
-Our industry is challenged
+states are experiencing rapid growth in shellfish aquaculture.
+Our industry is challenged by issues such as

 Issue: Funding for critical shellfish research